CUSTOMER ANALYTICS2025-12-04

-Businesses invest a lot in numerous customer acquisition and retention strategies to gain fresh customers and see stable financial growth.
+Businesses invest heavily in customer acquisition and retention strategies to gain new customers and achieve stable financial growth.

-However, customer acquisition vs customer retention – which one is more important?
+However, which is more important: customer acquisition or customer retention?
 This question is unjustifiable, as both are equally important to the growth and viability of an enterprise.

-Moreover, many companies spend more time and resources acquiring customers and are unaware of the retention part.
-Retention provides a better ROI for certain businesses and is profitable.
+Moreover, many companies spend more time and resources acquiring customers and are unaware of the importance of Retention.
+Retention provides a better ROI for specific businesses and is profitable.

 What marketing features should companies focus on?
 Let's discuss them in detail.